 Dalmia Sugar achieved the coveted zero liquid discharge status at its effluent treatment plant, utilising all treated water for irrigation.
+At Dalmia Sugar, 'Green growth' is a complement to business sustainability

 In a business marked by cyclicality, it is imperative to ensure margin visibility to sustain operations.